 Calamus Root – See Sweetflag

 Cattail – Officially called Typha, there are about 11 species mostly found in wetland habitats of the Northern Hemisphere.
-It is also commonly known by several names including Bullrush, Reedmace, Punks, and Corndog Grass.
-These were often used to make a nutritious and energy-rich food source which was processed into flour.
+It is also commonly known by several names, including Bullrush, Reedmace, Punks, and Corndog Grass.
+These were often used to make a nutritious and energy-rich food source that was processed into flour.
 Pollen was also collected from mature male flowers and used as a flour supplement or thickener.
-In Native American herbal medicine, various species were used in poultices applied to burns,wounds infection, sprains, boils, and swelling.
+In Native American herbal medicine, various species were used in poultices applied to burns, wound infection, sprains, boils, and swelling.
 Internally, it was used for abdominal cramps, kidney stones, whooping cough, cysts, gonorrhea, and diarrhea.
 Specifically, the Apache used the pollen in a number of remedies; the Dakota, Ponca, and Pawnee used it for dressing burns and scalds; the Algonquin to treat infection, the Cahuilla for bleeding wounds.
 The Cheyenne were also known to have used leaves in their Sun Dance ceremony.

 Cayenne – Formally known as Capsicum, it is also commonly known as Chili Pepper, Hot Pepper, Red Pepper, Tabasco Pepper, Pimiento, Mexican Chili, and many other local names.
-It is native to the Americas, where they have been cultivated for thousands of years by the people in the tropical regions and are now cultivated worldwide.
-Used as both a food and for medicinal purposes, it was best known for treatment of circulatory and digestive problems.
-Other conditions it was used for was rheumatism, arthritis, chronic nerve pain, shingles, diabetes, stomach ailments, heart disease, varicose veins, headache, menstrual cramps, and asthma.
+It is native to the Americas, where they have been cultivated for thousands of years by people in the tropical regions, and is now cultivated worldwide.
+Used as both a food and for medicinal purposes, it was best known for the treatment of circulatory and digestive problems.
+Other conditions it was used for were rheumatism, arthritis, chronic nerve pain, shingles, diabetes, stomach ailments, heart disease, varicose veins, headache, menstrual cramps, and asthma.
 It was also used as a gargle for throat irritation.
 Externally, it was applied to wounds to increase blood flow and numb the pain.
 More recently, it has been used for lower blood pressure and cholesterol.

-Chasteberry – Officially known as Vitex agnus-catus, this is the fruit of the Chaste tree and has been used for thousands of years to help reduce the symptoms menstrual problems and to stimulate the production of breast milk.
-Also known as chaste-tree berry, vitex, and monk’s pepper, it was reportedly used by monks in the middle ages to decrease sexual desire and preserve chastity, hence the name.
+Chasteberry – Officially known as Vitex Agnus-catus, this is the fruit of the Chaste tree and has been used for thousands of years to help reduce the symptoms of menstrual problems and to stimulate the production of breast milk.
+Also known as chaste tree berry, vitex, and monk’s pepper, it was reportedly used by monks in the middle ages to decrease sexual desire and preserve chastity, hence the name.
 However, it is now clear that the herb does not affect sex drive.
 The berries and flowers were used in teas for PMS, to ease menopausal symptoms, for breast pain, acne, fertility.
 Today, it has also been found to be effective as an anti-inflammatory, bone strength, and epilepsy.
-Pregnant or breast-feeding women should not take chasteberry.
+Pregnant or breastfeeding women should not take chasteberry.

 Chickweed – Officially known as Stellaria Media and Stellaria Pubera, its probable origin is Eurasia but is now established all over the world.
 In North America, it is widespread from the Brooks Range in Alaska to all points south.
 Also known as Common Chickweeds, Star Chickweed, and Mouse-ear Chickweed, they have been used for both food and medicine.
 High in vitamins and minerals, the whole plant has been used as an astringent, antihistamine, diuretic, and expectorant, as well as treating constipation, cough, cystitis, and kidney and urinary tract complaints.
 Externally, poultices have been used to treat rheumatic pains, wounds, ulcers, roseola, itching skin conditions, cuts, minor burns, eczema, and rashes.

-Cinnamon Bark – Obtained from the inner bark of several trees from the genus Cinnamomum that are native to southeast Asia, the use of cinnamon dates back over 4,000 years and is also mentioned in the Bible.
-It has a broad range of historical health applications in different cultures, and over those years has been used to boost cognitive function and memory, treat rheumatism, colds, diarrhea, diabetes, toothache, help with digestion, and relieving certain menstrual disorders.
-Regularly drinking tea made from the bark of Sri Lanka cinnamon is thought to be beneficial to oxidative stress related illnesses as it contains significant antioxidant potential.
+Cinnamon Bark – Obtained from the inner bark of several trees from the genus Cinnamomum that is native to southeast Asia, the use of cinnamon dates back over 4,000 years and is also mentioned in the Bible.
+It has a broad range of historical health applications in different cultures, and over those years, has been used to boost cognitive function and memory, treat rheumatism, colds, diarrhea, diabetes, toothache, help with digestion, and to relieve certain menstrual disorders.
+Regularly drinking tea made from the bark of Sri Lanka cinnamon is thought to be beneficial to oxidative stress-related illnesses as it contains significant antioxidant potential.